About ‘Stitch Together’……

-There are twenty four branches in the South East Region.
-All branches welcome visitors who may not embroider or sew but are interested in keeping textile arts and crafts alive.
+There are twenty four Independent Stitch Groups in the South East Region.
+All Independent Stitch Groups welcome visitors who may not embroider or sew but are interested in keeping textile arts and crafts alive.

-The majority of branches organise a range of activities which include:
+The majority of Independent Stitch Groups organise a range of activities which include:

-- monthly meetings with speakers on textiles and related subjects
+- monthly meetings with speakers on textiles and related ubjects

 - day schools